unspentspace/melbourne/business_case/README.md

 ## Option 1: Start a for profit company

 Description: This option involves creating a standard business model with 2-3 owners/partners.
-It initially involves employing one to two people to manage and grow the community.
+It may involve employing one to two people to manage and grow the community, or it could be run mostly as self-service.

 ## Option 2: Start a not-for-profit association